Primerica in the Community

 Thousands of people were assisted by The Gwinnett Coalition for Health and Human Services and The United Way of Greater Atlanta.
-These organizations provided programs and services to meet critical human needs, and programs to give people ladders out of poverty.
+These organizations provide programs and services to meet critical human needs, and programs to give people ladders out of poverty.

 Low income senior citizens were able to remain in their homes due to funding for home improvements that gave them adequate heat, ventilation, running water, electricity and accident prevention.

-Grant funding and corporate contributions are at work to end the cycle of domestic violence and poverty through programs and services at Rainbow Village, the Partnership against Domestic Violence, the Atlanta Children's Shelter and the Gwinnett Children's Shelter.
+Grant funding and corporate contributions are at work to end the cycle of domestic violence and poverty through programs and services at Rainbow Village, the Partnership against Domestic Violence, the Atlanta Children's Shelter Gateway and the Gwinnett Children's Shelter.

-The Community Foundation for Northeast Georgia and for the Georgia Center for Nonprofits expanded services to support other nonprofits - enabling those nonprofits to improve and expand their program offerings to the community.
+The Community Foundation for Northeast Georgia and the Georgia Center for Nonprofits expanded services to support other nonprofits - enabling those nonprofits to improve and expand their program offerings to the community.